BrainSpate Logo

 By taking these steps into consideration, you can have better chances of a smooth and successful WooCommerce update.
 After the preparations, it’s time to update WooCommerce.

-As I mentioned earlier, it can be a little tricky to update WooCommerce on your website.
-So you can get help from a dedicated WooCommerce development company.
-But if you would like to complete this process yourself, refer to the next section.
+As mentioned earlier, updating WooCommerce on your website can be a bit tricky.
+You can get help from a dedicated WooCommerce development company.
+However, if you prefer to complete the process yourself, refer to the next section.

 How to Update WooCommerce Carefully?

-During the preparations, I stressed the importance of having a staging site.
+During the preparations, we stressed the importance of having a staging site.
 That is going to come in handy during the WooCommerce update process.
-First, we are going to update WooCommerce on the staging site and clear any potential issues.
-Then, after being satisfied with the results, we can move on to updating this eCommerce plugin on the live site.
+First, we will update WooCommerce on the staging site and clear any potential issues.
+Then, once satisfied with the results, we can proceed to update this eCommerce plugin on the live site.

 So, let’s begin the process with the first stage, i.e., staging.